webix-hub/docs/data/api/refs/ui.uploader_events.md

 Events
 =======

-{{links
+{{api
 - api/ui.uploader_onafterfileadd_event.md - fires after file has been added to the uploader body
-- api/link/ui.uploader_onafterrender_event.md - occurs immediately after the component has been rendered
+- api/link/ui.uploader_onafterrender_event.md - occurs immediately after the component has been rendered.
 - api/ui.uploader_onbeforefileadd_event.md - fires the moment you try to add file to uploader
 - api/link/ui.uploader_onbeforerender_event.md - occurs immediately before the component has been rendered
 - api/link/ui.uploader_onbindrequest_event.md - fires when the component is ready to receive data from the master component